-The functions of OpenGL can be divided into three categories: OpenGL Utility Library (glu), OpenGL (gl), and OpenGL Extensions to native window Systems (glX or wgl), as shown in Figure 1.
+Functions in OpenGL can be divided into 3 categories: OpenGL Utility Library (GLU), OpenGL (GL), and OpenGL Extensions to native window Systems (GLX or WGL), as shown in Figure 1(a).

-Figure 1 The hierarchy of OpenGL modules.
+Figure 1. (a)The hierarchy of OpenGL modules. (b)The hierarchy of JavaGL modules.

-gl implements primitive 3D graphics operations, including rasterization, clipping, etc.; glu provides higher level OpenGL commands to programmers, and encapsulates these OpenGL commands as a series of gl functions; glX or wgl deals with function calls to native window systems.
+GL implements primitive 3D graphics operations, including rasterization, clipping, etc.; GLU provides higher level OpenGL commands to programmers by encapsulating these OpenGL commands with a series of GL functions; GLX or WGL deals with function calls to native window systems.

-Besides these three interfaces, there is an OpenGL Programming Guide Auxiliary Library, called aux or glaux, which is not an official OpenGL API, but is widely used.
-We also implement glaux in our JavaGL package.
+Besides these three interfaces, there is an OpenGL Programming Guide Auxiliary Library, called AUX or GLAUX, which is not an official OpenGL API, but is widely used.
+We also implement GLAUX in our JavaGL package.

-The implementation of JavaGL is mainly based on the specifications of OpenGL [4], where the OpenGL Programming Guide Auxiliary Library (glaux) is implemented according to the definitions in the OpenGL Programming Guide [5].
+The implementation of JavaGL follows the specifications of OpenGL [4], while the AUX library is implemented according to the OpenGL Programming Guide [5].
 We also refer to Graphics Gems for better implementation algorithms [6][7][8].
-The
+The hierarchy of JavaGL modules is shown in Figure 1(b).